Vitamin D3 supports our immune system

 The benefits of liposomal vitamin D3

-Vitamin D3 is poorly miscible in water and hence difficult to absorb by the body.
-Liposomes enhance the uptake in the body, and are capable of protecting the vitamin against harmful bodily processes .
+Our White label vitamin D3 is packed in liposomes.
+These phospholipid coats are capable of protecting the vitamin against harmful bodily processes .
 For example, vitamin D3 is protected against oxidation and degradation when encapsulated in liposomes.
-These advantages combined lead to a higher bioavailability of vitamin D3, which means a higher chance of the vitamin reaching the target site.
-This makes liposomal vitamin D3 more effective than regular vitamin D3 .
+The vitamin is therefore more stable when packed in a liposome .
+These advantages combined make sure that vitamin D3 arrives in the gut in its intact form, which increases the chance of the vitamin reaching the target site.

 “Our liposomal vitamins and other nutraceuticals are available as raw materials, capsules, liquids and many other tailored solutions. “